kge-tutorial-ecai2020/Kge-Tutorial-ECAI2020.github.io/index.md

 </style>

 ## Thank you for joining us! :hearts:
-The tutorial is now over and as promised we share the slides and resources:
+The tutorial is now over.
+Slides and resources:

 :pencil2: Hands-on session Colab tutorial [link](http://bit.ly/kge-tutorial), <a href="ECAI_2020_KGE_Tutorial_Hands_on_Session.ipynb" class="image fit">download</a>